Dissapoint/ISCG5421/Journal/Journal.md

 Estimated time:2 hours
 Actual time: 2.4 hours

-*I Spent today working on finishing the side game "pong" to include stuff like date and time and threading which i cant see how to put into my normal game*
+*I Spent today working on finishing the side game "pong" to include stuff like threading which i cant see how to put into my normal game*